KubeRocketCI/docs/versioned_docs/version-3.13/use-cases/autotest-as-quality-gate.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/use-cases/autotest-as-quality-gate" />
 </head>

-This use case outlines the process of integrating an autotest as a quality gate into a newly created CD pipeline.
-The CD pipeline includes a selected build version of an application that needs to be promoted.
+This use case outlines the process of integrating an autotest as a quality gate into a newly created Deployment.
+The Deployment includes a selected build version of an application that needs to be promoted.
 The purpose of incorporating autotests is to ensure that the application meets predefined criteria for stability and functionality, guaranteeing that only reliable versions are promoted.
 By implementing this feature, users can perform comprehensive testing, thereby enhancing the overall stability of the application.

-In the KubeRocketCI platform, users can seamlessly add autotests as quality gates to their CD pipelines, enabling them to validate the application's stability and functionality before promoting it to the next stage.
+In KubeRocketCI, users can seamlessly add autotests as quality gates to their Deployment, enabling them to validate the application's stability and functionality before promoting it to the next stage.
 This ensures that only reliable versions of the application are deployed, improving the overall quality and reliability of the software.

 <div style={{ display: 'flex', justifyContent: 'center' }}>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ytaO-ZaQb0c" title="KubeRocketCI: Autotests Overview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="allowfullscreen"></iframe>